xraypy/XrayDB/doc/index.rst

 about 250,000 eV.
 Elements from Z=1 to 92 are supported, with some data are included for elements between Z=93 and Z=98.

 The current version of the XrayDB database is **9.1**, and the version of the Python module is |release|.
-See Also:
+A few useful resources using this library include:

    * `XrayDB Web App (xrayabsorption.org)`_ is an interactive web applications to browse the data in this database and make plots of X-ray attenuation, scattering factors, mirror reflectivity, and more.
-For each sort of data retrieved, data tables and the python code to generate that data are also available.
+Data tables and python code to generate that data are available for many of the calculations.

-   * Printable Poster-sized :ref:`periodic_tables`.
+   * :ref:`periodic_tables` for printable Poster-sized Periodic tables of X-ray energies.

    * `XrayDB Github Page`_ has data sources, code, development and issues.